-Here Are the Political Moments From the 2017 Grammy Awards
+Here Are the Most Political Moments From the 2017 Grammy Awards

 Katy Perry

-The singer wore a symbolic white pantsuit and sported a RESIST armband while performing her new song subtly political song"Chained to the Rhythm."
-Toward the end of the song, the U.S. Constitution projected behind Perry.
+The singer wore a symbolic white pantsuit and sported an armband that said "PERSIST," in an apparent reference to Mitch McConnell silencing Elizabeth Warren, while performing her new subtly political track "Chained to the Rhythm."
+Toward the end of the performance, the U.S. Constitution projected behind Perry.

 "No hate," she said as the song concluded.